IRA and IIJA Funding Opportunities for Retail

 Total NEVI funding: $ 52,249,356

-ODOT two hosted virtual listening sessions to discuss their NEVI work.
+ODOT hosted two virtual listening sessions to discuss their NEVI work.
 The department also published an "online open house" to educate the public about the NEVI program and held community meetings along first year corridors.

 Additional Notes of Interest: The State NEVI planning website has surveys for businesses that already host EV charging stations and ones that do not currently host but are interested in hosting in the future.